Last Updated on 14/05/2024 by Denise Leo. Post first published on September 2, 2021.

 Pomeranian pups have a single layer of soft, fluffy hair.
 If you rub the puppy coat with your hand, it will feel like soft silk.
 Their coats are so silky and come in different colors.

-Pom puppies often resemble a cotton ball, soft and round, Poms with their fluffy puppy coats could be mistaken for tiny teddy bears.
+Pom puppies often resemble soft and round cotton balls.
+With their fluffy puppy coats, poms could be mistaken for tiny teddy bears.

 The adult Pomeranian has a double coat that is strikingly beautiful.
 The inner layer of fur is soft, fluffy, and tightly packed, while the outer guard hairs are long, harsh, and stand out from the body.